-Today marks 6 1/2 months of living in Austin and I can honestly tell all 20 of you that I am absolutely in love with this city.
-I have waited pretty much my entire life to feel this way about a place I was living, and I truly do not foresee myself leaving any time soon.
-With that being said, it also feels weird not living somewhere I dislike..truly I lived and worked for the weekends in the Bay Area where I could go to a new destination or even just somewhere I preferred being.
+Today marks 6 months of living in Austin, and I can honestly tell all 20 of you that I am absolutely in love with this city.
+I have waited pretty much my entire life to feel this way about a place I was living, and I genuinely do not foresee myself leaving any time soon.
+With that being said, it also feels weird not living somewhere I dislike.
+I truly lived and worked for the weekends in the Bay Area to visit a new destination or even just somewhere I preferred being.
 These few months have arisen an internal battle to stay grounded and enjoy every nook and cranny that Austin has to offer.

-My time here thus far has given me insight into a multitude of self discovery traits, including my insane passion for interior decorating.
-Yes, like decorating apartments.
+Thus far, my time in Austin has given me insight into many self-discovery traits, including my insane passion for interior decorating.
+Yes, as in decorating apartments.

 Did I know I had this?
 Absolutely not.
-Inspiration does not necessarily flood through you when you are picking up an 8 year old couch from some guy named Mark's house from Craigslist for most of your adult life.
-However, if I think back to my childhood my room furniture, decor, & theme changed every year of my life (to my mom's budgetary dismay).
-From hawaiian flowered wallpaper, to fuzzy pillows and chairs and ending with mustard colored walls (no literally..it is 3 yellow walls with one red accent wall, woof) I truly let me creativity flow through the design of my room.
+Inspiration does not necessarily flood through you when you pick up an 8-year-old couch from some guy named Mark's house from Craigslist for most of your adult life.
+However, if I think back to my childhood, the furniture, decor, & theme changed every year of my life (to my mom's budgetary dismay).
+From Hawaiian flowered wallpaper to fuzzy pillows and chairs, with the splendid last hooray of mustard-colored walls (Literally, it is three yellow walls with one red accent wall, yikes!)
+I truly let my creativity flow through the design of my room.
 Reflecting on this, I can say that this 'knack' had always been there but never truly harnessed.

-To begin, my style I have defined as "rustic vintage farmhouse with a twist".
-Patten pending ya'll.
+The style I have defined for myself as "rustic vintage farmhouse with a twist."
+Trademark pending ya'll.
 But this mainly means that I like metal, concrete, leather & wood as accent textures and colors like natural/tan, black, blue & subtle hints of yellow and white.
-NOTE: you do not have to like all the colors I like to make this make sense for you.
-But really note what colors and textures you are drawn to and that is going to tell you a lot about the style you gravitate toward.
+NOTE: you do not have to like everything I like to make this applicable to you.
+Note what colors and textures you are drawn to, which will tell you a lot about the style you gravitate toward.

-For example, if you like a lot of white & acrylic you most likely like modern styles.
-If you like more natural tones but also love muted blues and whites, you most likely have a modern beach style.
-Personal style in a house is really about YOU and even if you think that you are not 'good' at decorating, finding what you like and cultivating that into a house is what is going to make you the happiest.
+For example, if you like many white & acrylic decor options, you most likely like modern styles.
+If you like more natural tones and love muted blues and whites, you most likely have a modern beach style.
+Personal style in a house is really about YOU and even if you believe you are not 'good' at decorating, finding what you like and cultivating that into a house is what will make you the happiest.
 Just my little food for thought!

-The long hallway that leads to my kitchen & living room has mostly blank walls and storage space, but most importantly a set of built ins that I saw as an opportunity to spice up.
+The long hallway that leads to my kitchen & living room has mostly blank walls and storage space, but most importantly, a set of built-ins that I saw as an opportunity to spice up the entryway.

-I wanted the built ins to have some purpose, which for me was storing linens and towels (not well by the way, clearly need a folding lesson), but my travel knick knacks, photos, and other homemade goodies that I love to display.
-Featured here: shisha dog from Japan (my best friend Liz has a matching set), 'Travel Fund' jar made by my other best friend Brigitte, globe that I have had since college, my growing sunglasses collection, red cowboy boots and of course an assortment of photos & books.
+I wanted the built-ins to have some functionality, which was storing linens and towels (not well, by the way, clearly need a folding lesson).
+The shelving also holds my travel knick-knacks, photos, and other homemade goodies that I love to display.
+Featured here: shisha dog from Japan, handmade 'Travel Fund' jar, globe that is 10+ years old, my growing sunglasses collection, red cowboy boots, and of course an assortment of photos & books.

-The two prints here were from my first backpacking trip through Europe and have rips, tears, & are probably dirty from being in my backpack for so long.
-Long story short, I only came back with two prints which are framed above from Scotland & Amsterdam.
+The two prints here were from my first backpacking trip through Europe and had rips, tears, & are probably dirty from being in my backpack for so long.
+Long story short, I only came back with two prints framed above from Scotland & Amsterdam.

 As for photos, I love displaying my 'best of' traveling shots to display around my house in beautiful frames.
 Pick your 'myspace top 8' if you will and have those blown up and framed (I recommend 5 x 7 or 8 x 11 as most stores have those frames on hand).

-My bedroom design was the most fun AND the most challenging of the rooms hands down.
-This is the smallest room in the house and I was incredibly nervous about everything I needed fitting in the room or if I was going to be stuck with a dresser in the hallway.
-There are a few wall bruises to match the arranging of everything in here, but it fits.
-BARELY.
+My bedroom design was the most fun AND the most challenging of the rooms, hands down.
+The bedroom is the smallest room in the studio, and I was incredibly nervous about everything I needed to fit in the room.
+There was a point there was potential the dresser would end up in the hallway.
+There are a few wall bruises to match the arranging of everything in here, but it fits (barely).

 Where to Start

-The pivotal first step to decorating a bedroom is starting with your bedframe.
-Pick your bed frame first and design around it as conceptually it is the focal point of the room.
-I had this bedframe picked out from Living Spaces frame picked out from the start and ordering other furniture seemed more plausible after it was set up and stood up in the bedroom itself.
+The pivotal first step to decorating a bedroom is starting with your bed frame.
+Pick your bed frame first and design around it as conceptually it is the room's focal point.
+I had this bedframe picked out from Living Spaces from the start, and ordering other furniture seemed more plausible after the frame was completely set up in the bedroom.

-I'm a tall girl and really do not fit on anything smaller than a queen size bed, so the sizing was unfortunately non negotiable for me, although I know when I move into a bigger place this piece will forever stay.
+I'm a tall girl and do not fit on anything smaller than a queen-size bed, so the sizing was unfortunately non-negotiable for me.
+I justified the purchase as I will use the mattress for the next ten years.
 I also purchased a box spring from Mattress Firm to add height to the bed as it was too low to the ground for my liking.

 Design Around Your Favorite Item

-Where I really had some fun here was my duvet cover, which I actually saw as an instagram ad on my feed from Boll & Branch (no longer available, but similar here, here, & here) Anyone that knows me knows that someday I will have an entirely blue and white kitchen, and this was the perfect compromise to not being able to design that myself.
-There is something to be said about absolutely adoring where you sleep every night, and I can honestly say I get into bed happy to see these cool pattern every night.
-This meant that I would compromise on everything else in the bedroom, but for such a small space it did not feel like a huge decor sacrifice.
-The white quilt is incredibly old (like college, 5 years ago) from Target and the white sheets are from Bed, Bath & Beyond.
+I had some fun with my bedroom was my duvet cover, which I saw as an Instagram ad on my feed from Boll & Branch (no longer available, but similar here, here, & here).
+Anyone who knows me knows that someday I will have an entirely blue and white kitchen, which was the perfect compromise.
+There is something to be said about absolutely adoring where you sleep every night, and I can honestly say I get into bed happy to see this pattern every night.
+Choosing a bold design meant that I would compromise on other bold choices in the bedroom, but it did not feel like a considerable decor sacrifice for a small space.
+The white quilt is ancient (like college, five years ago) from Target, and the white sheets are from Bed, Bath & Beyond.

-The other two pieces are from Wayfair (linked here & here) and you'll see that Wayfair was a saving grace throughout this process.
-I the wood is mismatched as to not seem too bland as well as tie into the reclaimed wood art hanging on the wall.
+The other two pieces are from Wayfair (linked nightstand here & lingerie chest here).
+Wayfair was a saving grace throughout this process and where I purchased a lot of furniture.
+The wood is mismatched as not to seem too "matchy-matchy" and tie into the reclaimed wood art hanging on the wall.
 My number one tip here is functionality.
-With how small this space was, I knew I could not have a dresser I really loved or the size I wanted it to be.
-So compromise, a long, lingerie style would fit in this space and serve its purpose while living here.
+I knew I could not have a large dresser with the size of the space.
+So I compromised with a long lingerie style that would fit in this space and serve its purpose while living here.

-My bedroom decor is special because most of the items in here were funneled into my car when I drove out to Texas.
-The reclaimed wood mountains piece was designed and created by the insanely talented friend Kayla of Native Dreamers.
+My bedroom decor is special to me because most of the items here were thrown into my car when I drove out to Texas.
+The reclaimed wood mountains piece is designed and created by the insanely talented friend Kayla of Native Dreamers.
 See her Etsy shop here.
-The art adjacent to the shelves was a painting I picked up in the Cinque Terre in Italy, & shelves are from Michaels.
+The art adjacent to the shelves was a painting I picked up in the Cinque Terre in Italy, & the shelves are from Michaels.
 'Today is a good day for a good day' also from Michaels, frames with photos from Target & World Market.
-Laundry hamper is actually a leather storage basket I purchased from Hearth & Hand by Magnolia for Target and converted into my own cute version of a laundry hamper.
+The laundry hamper is oddly a leather storage basket I purchased from Hearth & Hand by Magnolia for Target (sold out, similar here) and converted into a unique laundry hamper.
 Unconventionally, you can truly make anything your own!